formewp/forme-base/README.md

 ## Lerna

 Lerna enables us to install node packages and run asset builds from the server root across all plugins and themes, or more specifically, those whose directory name end with `-plugin` and `-theme` respectively (as is default for Forme), and that have a `package.json` with any necessary npm commands defined.

+One thing to bear in mind is that this all runs naively, so if you have some third party plugin or theme installed whose directory name ends in `-plugin` or `-theme` that contains `npm` scripts, they _will_ run, which you might not want.
+Have a look at `lerna.json` if you need to change the configuration.

 `npx lerna bootstrap` will run `npm install` in all matching themes and plugins.